drkamarul/MY_R_Conference/regression_analysis.md

 ## About myself

-My name is Kamarul Imran.
+My name is Kamarul Imran, but just call me KIM.

 I am the Associate Professor in Epidemiology and Statistics at the School of Medical Sciences, Universiti Sains Malaysia.

 My academic profile is available here http://www.medic.usm.my/jpm/index.php/en/academic-information/587-prof-madya-dr-kamarul-imran-musa

+Currently also a teaching associate (sessional lecturer) at Monash Universiti Malaysia.
+I teach business analytics course for a Master programme.

 ## Research profiles